falkr/iik-edu/pages/timeplan.md

 Once it is decided that a course is to be given a given semester, the course coordinator has two tasks:
-* register course schedulde data the semester before the course is given, and
+- register course schedule data the semester before the course is given, and
-* control the tentative timetable for the course once a draft is available.
+- control the tentative timetable for the course once a draft is available.

 See [https://ntnu-timeplanprosessen.webflow.io/](https://ntnu-timeplanprosessen.webflow.io/) for a presentation of the entire course scheduling process at NTNU.